1. President’s Message

 Alison Chapman, a PhD student at Harvard University, was the first presenter in the morning session.
 Her talk “Ornament and ‘Bad Form’: The Aesthetics of Inattention in the Victorian Novel” examined hitherto largely ignored Victorian decorative “backgrounds,” both in visual culture (Morris wallpapers, for example) and prose.
 Using Meredith’s Egoist as her primary example, she argued that ornamental backgrounds solicit a diffuse rather than focused attention, a non-instrumentalist kind of perception that enables the creative imagination of both readers/viewers and characters.
 The second paper of the morning, “Belated Distraction: Sensational Poetics, the Machinery of Attention, and Wilkie Collins’s 1860s Novels,” was given by Aaron Donachuk, a PhD candidate at the University of Toronto.
 The Woman in White, published in 1860, is absorptive in style, while The Moonstone, published in 1868, is distractive (in its wandering narration).
 While the novels’ publication dates might suggest the author’s stylistic evolution, Donachuk argued that, on the contrary, Collins was belatedly attempting to chart what he perceived as a historical change in perception.
 The Moonstone’s model of distracted attention is connected to the historical moment of its setting—the politically fraught year of 1848.
 The Woman in White, on the other hand, is set just before the 1851 Great Exhibition, and instead presents a fully attentive, driven, almost mechanical model of perception suited to a newly industrialized British worldview.
 The last presentation of the morning was given by Dr. Leslie Allin, who recently received her PhD from the University of Guelph.
 Titled “‘It is inexplicable, this delay’: News, Penetration, and Prowess in Gordon’s Khartoum Journals,” the talk explored the significance of delay and deferral not only to the besieged fort of Khartoum and its inhabitants, but also to the image of imperial masculinity.
 Gordon’s Khartoum journals reveal that slowness to act on the part of the British resulted in a range of physical as well as ideological “penetrations” into the city, revealing the lack of British control over its geographical, political, and informational domains.

-Professor Stephen Arata of the University of Virginia offered the first keynote address of IMG_0097the afternoon.
+Professor Stephen Arata of the University of Virginia offered the first keynote address of the afternoon.
 He began his talk “Decadent Form” by noting the seeming tension between Victorian characterisations of decadence as simultaneously ill-formed and ultra-formalist, and went on to consider the protean signification of the term “form” vis-à-vis the work of a range of 19th-century authors, including Eliot, Flaubert, Gauthier, James, and Scott.
 To consider the “form” of a Victorian novel is a difficult if not impossible task; it is to apprehend spatially something that unfolds temporally.
 Indeed, Arata asked, is our faith that literary form exists justified?
 Is form perhaps only a desired phantasm?
 James’s “The Figure in the Carpet” suggests that the answer is yes, and that the stakes in the quest for form are (too) high: in the story, the perception of form is presented as akin to a longed-for sexual consummation, one that is inevitably fatal.
-The second keynote address was given by Professor Barbara Leckie of Carleton University and analysed what is perhaps an IMG_0106equally dangerous scholarly habit.
+The second keynote address was given by Professor Barbara Leckie of Carleton University and analysed what is perhaps an equally dangerous scholarly habit.
 “Unfinished: Casaubon’s Key to All Mythologies; Or, Middlemarch as a Primer on Procrastination in Ten Easy Lessons (with apologies to Eliot for turning her novel into a self-help book)” was the appropriately drawn out title of Leckie’s humorous and helpful presentation.
 Arguing that Dorothea is complicit in the deferral of fixing the workers’ cottages, and citing Eliot’s acknowledgements of self-delay, Leckie suggested that author and protagonist have more in common with Casaubon than is generally acknowledged.
 She then explained the ten “procrastination lessons” Eliot offers us, including “Be wary of aspiring to greatness” and “Be wary of self-constructed delays and distractions.”
 Armed with Eliot’s implicit advice, those who attended the conference can surely look forward to a productive year!

 The day’s talks were fascinating and had many productive points of intersection.
 Conversation with the speakers extended beyond the allotted Q&A time into lunch and, of course, the afternoon sherry hour.
 At the annual business meeting we said farewell and thank you to two out-going members at large, Letitia Henville and Beth Martin.
 And we welcomed, via unanimous election, three new members at large: Margo Beggs, Katherine Magyarody, and Noa Reich.
 In light of the success of our fall 2013 Spadina House excursion, we agreed to organise another combined lecture/field trip in the upcoming year.
 I’d like to wrap up this lengthy message by thanking all the conference participants, whose engaging presentations and questions made the event so lively and intellectually stimulating.